ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 and replace it with the GNU environment.
 It will also unload the ``cce`` module and load the default version of the ``gcc`` module.
 If you need to use a different version, for example 5.3.0, you would follow up with ``module swap gcc gcc/5.3.0``.
-At this point you may invoke the wrappers and they will correctly use Cray's libraries and tools in conjunction with GCC.
+At this point you may invoke the compiler wrappers and they will correctly use Cray's libraries and tools in conjunction with GCC.

 Please note that unlike ARCHER, the Intel compilers are not available on ARCHER2.